yashinlin/Demo_data_science_projects/covid_project_keep/README.md

 # Project Title: Korea Covid-19

 ### Description:
-This project explores a Covid-19 dataset made available by the Korean CDC and local governments and identifies policies and strategies that government implemented that may explain trends in cases and deaths.
+This project explores a Covid-19 dataset made available by the Korean CDC and local governments and identifies policies and strategies that the Korean government implemented that may explain trends in cases and deaths.
+I was interested in this dataset because I had heard that the Korean government response was not as authoritarian as that of the Chinese government, yet it was pretty effective in reducing infections and deaths.

 ### Contents
 * Project code housed in Jupyter notebook